Winter and Spring Break Pro Bono

 1. Decide where to volunteer

 Another easy way to search for winter break host organizations is by using PSJD.
-PSJD is a database of more than 12,000 public service and nonprofit organizations from around the world.
-PSJD allows students to access information and contacts for thousands of organizations and to search by location or substantive area of law.
+PSJD is a database of more than 12,000 public service and nonprofit organizations.
+PSJD allows volunteers to access information and contacts for thousands of organizations and to search by geographic location or substantive area of law.
 Students can register for their free account at psjd.org.

 2. Determine how many hours to volunteer

-Most organizations prefer volunteers who can offer at least 40 hours of service during the first weeks of January.
-Schedule your other activities such as travel, job interviews, or J-Term courses before committing to a winter break pro bono project.
+Potential pro bono supervisors generally prefer volunteers who can offer at least 40 hours of service early in January.
+You should schedule and confirm any other winter break activities such as travel, job interviews, or J-Term courses before committing to a pro bono opportunity.

 3. Consider what type of pro bono

-Qualifying pro bono projects can be with nonprofit organizations, legal services, or state/local governmental agencies, including prosecutors and public defenders.
-Winter break pro bono projects with federal governmental agencies can be difficult to arrange due to the necessity of background checks.
-Volunteering for a federal, state, or local judge does not qualify as pro bono (FAQ 7).
+Qualifying pro bono projects can be hosted by nonprofit organizations, legal services providers, prosecutors, public defenders, or state/local governmental agencies (winter break pro bono projects with federal governmental agencies can be difficult to arrange due to the necessity of lengthy background checks.)
+Please be aware that volunteering for federal, state, or local judges does not qualify as pro bono (FAQ 7).

-In addition to the type of organization, give thought to what kinds of projects would interest you.
-For example, do you like research and writing?
-Do you want to try policy advocacy?
-How important is regular client contact?
-Are you seeking a project that provides a courtroom experience?
+In addition to the type of host organization, consider what kinds of projects interest you.
+For example, do you want to practice research and writing?, try policy advocacy?, have regular client contact?, or are you seeking a project that provides courtroom experience?

 4. Contact possible host organizations

-Unless you have a personal connection, it is best to contact potential host organizations via email.
+Unless you have a prior personal connection, it is best to reach out to potential host organizations via email.
 Here is a sample script to use as a model.
-Include an updated copy of your resume with your initial email.
-If you do not receive a response within several business days, send another email or follow up with the organization by phone.
-Ask to speak to the volunteer or intern coordinator.
+You should also include an updated copy of your resume.
+If you do not receive a response within several business days, send another email or follow up with the organization by phone and ask to speak to the volunteer or intern coordinator.

-Contact one organization at a time beginning with your top choice and moving down your list.
-Most students secure a winter break placement after sending just one or two emails.
+Contact one organization at a time beginning with your first choice and moving down your list.
+Most students will secure a winter break placement after sending just one or two emails.
 Public service alumni or other contacts at specific organizations are available by emailing us at @email.

 5. Log your pro bono hours

-To qualify for the Pro Bono Challenge or to be used for a Public Service Summer Grant application, winter break pro bono hours must be logged in GoodWorks.
-To log your hours in GoodWorks, your supervising attorney will need to submit a pro bono project form, here.
-Ask your supervisor to enter your name as the student volunteer.
+To qualify for the Pro Bono Challenge or for a Public Service Summer Grant application, winter break pro bono hours must be logged in GoodWorks.
+To log your hours in GoodWorks, your supervising attorney will need to submit a pro bono project form, here

 Spring Break Pro Bono

-Spring break pro bono opportunities will be posted on GoodWorks.
-Some of these projects may provide volunteers the option to travel and participate as part of a group.
-Students may also develop their own projects by following the steps outlined above for winter break pro bono.
+Spring break pro bono opportunities developed by the Pro Bono Program are posted on GoodWorks.
+Students can also create their own projects by following the steps outlined above for winter break pro bono.

 More